 In these cases, the Investment Manager will first carry out a review and seek to engage with the company to complement the data-driven metrics with a qualitative assessment as to whether the company should continue to be considered a Sustainable Investment.
 If following a reasonable period, the Investment Manager's enquiries of the company and/or more detailed research is unable to confirm that the company should continue to be treated as a Sustainable Investment or where the company fails Do No Significant Harm tests or Good Governance, then the holding will be sold on a best endeavours basis and no longer than 90 days after that determination.

 (g) 'Methodologies

-There is no single metric to adequately measure progress against the Sub-Fund's sustainable investment objective, so measurement and reporting will consist of a suite of metrics across the following three areas:
+The methodologies the Investment Manager uses to measure and report on the Sub-Fund's progress in achieving its sustainable investment objective are set out below and include a suite of metrics across the following three areas: